 Our first pass over the bridge…no train.

-Today we started around the 11th mile marker and rode well beyond the 18th…then turned around and headed back due to time constraints…that’s my story and I’m sticking to it!
+Today we started around the 11th mile marker and rode well beyond the 18th…then turned around and headed back due to time constraints.

 As we headed back and we were just coming up on the bridge, my friend asked, “Do you hear that?”
-I raced onto the bridge, dove off my bike, ran over to the edge and just got the train as it approached the bridge!
-I had to get a pic for “the blog!”
+I raced onto the bridge, dove off my bike, ran over to the edge and just managed to snap a picture as the train approached the bridge.

 I have this thing about trains.
 I’m one of those crazy folks who actually gets a thrill out of having to sit in my car at the crossroads and watch the train go by…they are just soooo powerful!
 I wish my blog had rumblevision so you could FEEL and HEAR this train going by underneath!